dotnvo/Posh-Brawl/README.md

 1. No really, I will get to this sometime, I promise.
 ### How to Setup Environment (Incomplete)

-1. Create an account and get a free API Key at [https://developer.brawlstars.com/](https://developer.brawlstars.com/)
+1. Create an account and get a free Key (which stores your token) at [https://developer.brawlstars.com/](https://developer.brawlstars.com/).
+Record the IP Address(s) and name of the Key.
-2. You'll need to encrypt the contents of an API Key using Windows DPAPI and store that encrypted string in a JSON formatted file.
+2. You'll need to encrypt the contents of an API Key `Get-Credential` and store that in a file using `Export-Clixml`.
+I'll go more into this later.
 If you have knowledge on how to do this, you'll be able to review the code and see what needs to happen.
-Otherwise simply use
+I'll provide instructions below as well.
 ```ps
     New-ConfigFile
 ```